PrestaShop/prestashop-shop-creator/README.md

 3. <b>The entities section (optional)</b>

-    This section describes any custom entities we want to create (no random generation for those one)
+    This section describes any custom entities we want to create (no random generation for those one) The key of each entry used will be used as the 'id' of the entity

+    Example:
+    ```yaml
+    entities:
+        My_carrier:
+            fields:
+                id_reference: 2
+                active: 1
+                shipping_handling: 1
+                range_behaviour: 0
+                is_free: 0
+                shipping_external: 0
+                need_range: 0
+                shipping_method: 0
+                max_width: 0
+                max_height: 0
+                max_depth: 0
+                max_weight: 0
+                grade: 0
+                name: My carrier
+                url: ~
+            fields_lang:
+                delay: Delivery next day!
+    ```

 Default xml data